iamshubhdeep/Assignment-5_MPONLINE/README.md

   retention strategy.

 ## Conclusion
-*(150–200 words, see the Conclusion section inside `Assignment-5.ipynb` — edit with your actual findings)*

 Both a Decision Tree and a Random Forest classifier were trained to predict employee attrition.
 Based on the evaluation metrics, [state which model performed better].
 Random Forest often